 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
 Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need prior authorization are marked in the Covered Medical and Hospital Benefits Chart in the Summary of

+Benefits.
 Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.